Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Group Pastoral Supervision enables clergy to reflect on past work experiences in the present for the sake of the future.
 It has helped individuals to better understand how their own character shapes their ministry, and has led to improved wellbeing and effectiveness.

-Manchester Diocese has invested in the development of six of its clergy who have been trained over the past year to enable them to provide pastoral supervision to groups of clergy.
+Manchester Diocese has invested in the development of a number of its clergy, who have been trained to enable them to provide pastoral supervision to groups of clergy.
 We are now inviting clergy to take part in the Group Pastoral Supervision sessions that will be held every 4-6 weeks at venues across the diocese.

-You can meet the six clergy who have been trained to lead the group sessions by watching our short video.
+You can meet some of our trained supervisors and learn a little bit more about group pastoral supervision, by watching our short video.
 Each supervisor has also written a short biography that you can access from the table below.
 You are invited to register for a group by submitting a self-referral form to the supervisor of your choice.
 The process for taking part in pastoral supervision is outlined in the diagram below.

 Pastoral supervision process